apache/flink-connector-kafka/docs/content/docs/connectors/table/upsert-kafka.md

 connector is working in the upsert mode, the last record on the same key will take effect when reading back as a source.
 Therefore, the upsert-kafka connector achieves idempotent writes just like the [HBase sink]({{< ref "docs/connectors/table/hbase" >}}).

+With Flink's checkpointing enabled, the `upsert-kafka` connector can provide exactly-once delivery guarantees.

+Besides enabling Flink's checkpointing, you can also choose three different modes of operating chosen by passing appropriate `sink.delivery-guarantee` option:

+* `none`: Flink will not guarantee anything.
+Produced records can be lost or they can be duplicated.
+* `at-least-once` (default setting): This guarantees that no records will be lost (although they can be duplicated).
+* `exactly-once`: Kafka transactions will be used to provide exactly-once semantic.
+Whenever you write to Kafka using transactions, do not forget about setting desired `isolation.level` (`read_uncommitted` or `read_committed` - the latter one is the default value) for any application consuming records from Kafka.

+Please refer to [Kafka documentation]({{< ref "docs/connectors/datastream/kafka" >}}#kafka-producers-and-fault-tolerance) for more caveats about delivery guarantees.

 ### Source Per-Partition Watermarks